CieloCris/UFOs/README.md

-# UFOs sighting Analysis
+# UFOs Sighting Analysis

-In this challenge, our client Dana gave us the task of building a webpage about UFOs sightings with a table capable of filtering data.
-Our final **purpose** was to create a webpage that has a dynamic table with filters based on various criteria, such as date, city, and shape.
+In this challenge, our client Dana gave us the task of building a Webpage about UFOs sightings with a table capable of filtering data.
+In other words, our final **purpose** was to create a dynamic table with filters based on various criteria, such as date, city, and shape.

-Our **resources** and tools to achieve our goal were JavaScript, Visual Studio Code, HTML, CSS, and Bootstrap.
+The **resources** and tools to achieve our goal were **JavaScript, Visual Studio Code, HTML, CSS, and Bootstrap**.

 ## Results

-The following screenshot presents our UFOs Sightings webpage, which contains several elements, including a table and data filters.
+The following screenshot presents our UFOs Sightings Website, which contains several elements, including a table and data filters.

 ![Alt text](/Resources/1.png "imagen1")